I LOVE SWARMS: The Complete Guide to Attracting Honeybees

-- Accepts standard frames — for the same reason of compatibility and ease of transfer into the hive.
+- Accepts your standard frames — for the same reason of compatibility and ease of transfer into the hive.
 Most beekeepers use Langstroth frames.
 I prefer Layens frames and hives.

 - Accept extra-deep frames — e.g., the old Dadant brood frames 11-1/4” deep or even Lazutin frames 18-1/2” deep.
-For me it is important because I run several hives with these extra-deep frames.
+For me it is important because I run most of my hives with the 16”-deep Layens frames.

 - Cheap to equip — requires a minimal number of frames.
-This trap takes only six frames; that is 40% less than a 10-frame box.
+My traps take only 5-7 frames; that is 40% less than a 10-frame box.
 I use foundationless frames, saving the cost of foundation and the time it would take to install.

 - Scout bee friendly — Thomas Seeley describes in Honeybee Democracy how scouts measure the cavity’s volume to determine if it is large enough to house the colony.
 They walk on the walls and fly from one wall to another.
 If the box is fully filled with empty frames, it could give impression of smaller volume.
-This model has almost 60% of the volume free of frames, and should feel like a spacious dwelling.
+The Langstroth swarm trap model has almost 60% of the volume free of frames, and should feel like a spacious dwelling.

 My father, who helped me build a batch of my first-generation traps, told me I should patent the design, or at least sell the plans.
 But I’d rather see more people build these traps, enjoy them, and increase the genetic diversity of local bees by catching resilient feral swarms.
 A swarm trap on every tree — that’s my vision of America of the future.